Shiner (2000 film): Reception

 Jane Crowther of the BBC said, "A Lear-like construction serves well to show the gradual unraveling of a ruthlessly ambitious man trading on familial loyalty and past glory."

 The score by Paul Grabowsky effectively creates a disturbing and sinister mood.

+Shiner has a rating of 46% from 13 reviews on the review aggregator RottenTomatoes, indicating slightly below-average favour.